In this article:

 If you run your Ecwid store on a website, you will be able to place these links to any spot on your site.
 To get the links to legal pages, do the following:

-- Enter your Instant Site and scroll to the bottom of a page for the legal pages links.
+- Enter your Instant Site and scroll to the bottom of a page for the llnks to the legal pages that you've enabled in your store.

 - Copy the link.